ChrisDuffley/stationPlaylist/readme.md

 For more information about the add-on, read the [add-on guide][4].
 For developers seeking to know how to build the add-on, see buildInstructions.txt located at the root of the add-on source code repository.

 IMPORTANT: This add-on requires NVDA 2015.3 or later and StationPlaylist Studio 5.00 or later.
 If you have installed NVDA 2016.1 or later on Windows 8 and later, disable audio ducking mode.
-Also, add-on 8.0 requires Studio 5.10 and later, and for broadcasters using Studio 5.0x, a long-term support version (7.x) is available.
+Also, add-on 8.0 requires Studio 5.10 and later, and for broadcasters using Studio 5.0x and/or Windows XP, Vista or 7 without Service Pack 1, a long-term support version (15.x) is available.

 ## Shortcut keys